-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors; - considering and making recommendations to our board of directors regarding the composition and chairs of the board of directors and committees of our board of directors; - reviewing developments in corporate governance practices; - developing and making recommendations to our board of directors regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of the board of directors' performance, including committees of the board of directors.
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors; - considering and making recommendations to our board of directors regarding the composition and chairs of the board of directors and committees of our board of directors; - reviewing developments in corporate governance practices; - developing and making recommendations to our board of directors regarding corporate governance guidelines and matters; and overseeing periodic evaluations of the board of directors' performance, including committees of the board of directors.

-Our nominating and corporate governance committee operates under a written charter, to be effective prior to the closing of this offering, that satisfies the applicable listing standards of Nasdaq.
+Our nominating and corporate governance committee operates under a written charter, that satisfies the applicable listing standards of Nasdaq.